 STEMRead uses live and online programs to inspire readers to learn more about the science, technology, engineering, and math concepts in popular fiction.
 STEMRead is a project of the Northern Illinois University (NIU) Center for P-20 Engagement.

 The Promoting STEM Through Literature resource was developed by Judy Bowling and Kerry Guiliano of the REMC Association of Michigan for elementary educators.
-They have selected books that share a story where something was built or invented by designing, planning, gathering materials, and creating and created resources for each one.
-They involve a maker challenge as well as pre- and post-reading questions.
+Use literature to get your students excited about science, technology, engineering, and math (STEM) by actively involving them in the design thinking process.
+Each of the titles shares a story where something was built or invented by designing, planning, gathering materials, and creating.
+In addition to strengthening literacy skills, your students will develop inquiry and problem-solving skills.
+They will also see that with perseverance, anyone can be innovative and invent new things!

 National Children’s Museum STEAM Resources include the STEAM Daydream Podcast where each month curious kids interview STEAM (Science, Technology, Engineering, Arts, and Math) innovators from across the country for answers to their burning questions.